-- Is a member of the Charities Institute of Ireland and working towards achieving the ‘triple lock standard‘ in 2018 that demonstrates best practice in transparency and accountability.
+- Achieved the ‘triple lock standard‘ in 2018 as part of the Charities Institute of Ireland that demonstrates best practice in transparency and accountability.

 We are transparent and open about our finances.
 As a charity supported by voluntary public donations 80:20 is committed to:

 - Preparing fully audited accounts which are available for inspection.
-From 2017, financial statements are prepared in accordance with the Statement of Recommended Practice for Charities SORP (FRS102);
+Financial statements are prepared in accordance with the Statement of Recommended Practice for Charities SORP (FRS102).

 - 80:20 does NOT give salary top ups or bonus payments to any personnel.

-80:20’s annual accounts are prepared by chartered accountants Brendan Roddy & Associates, submitted to the Companies Office and the Charity Regulatory Authority and are available online:
+80:20’s annual accounts are prepared by chartered accountants Byrne O’Byrne Accounting & Tax Advisors Limited, submitted annually to the Companies Office and the Charity Regulatory Authority and are available online:

 - Audited accounts 2016